 - SIMPLE plans are available only to firms with 100 employees or less and which do not maintain another qualified retirement plan. - Employer generally must match employee contributions dollar for dollar up to 3% of compensation.
 Alternatively, employer may choose to contribute 2% of compensation to all eligible employees, whether they defer or not.

 SIMPLE-IRA

-- A separate IRA (traditional or Roth) exists for each participant. - Earnings accumulate tax deferred. - Most plans are self-directed (employee controls investment). - Investment risk remains on employee.
+- A separate IRA, either a "traditional" (pre-tax contributions) or Roth (aftertax contributions) exists for each participant. - Earnings accumulate tax deferred. - Most plans are self-directed (employee controls investment). - Investment risk remains on employee.

 EMPLOYEE